Do soccer players fake injuries?

 Although it’s considered an anti-game for a lot of people, players tend to do it more and more.

-A recent example is during the African Cup Of Nation that took place in 2022, during a game between Gabon vs Ghana, Ghanaian players were leading 1-0 and started spending long minutes on the ground to waste time.
-But of course, Karma does exist, Gabon ended up equalizing.
+A recent example is during the African Cup Of Nations in 2022, during a game between Gabon vs Ghana, Ghanaian players were leading 1-0 and started spending long minutes on the ground to waste time.
+But of course, Karma does exist, and Gabon ended up equalizing.

 2-To Influence A Referee’s Decision